JFreud/congenial-shell/README.md

 ## Bugs:

 * Putting two semicolons next to each other will break the parser, but doesn't throw an error
+* If there's no user input it gives a seg fault
 * Cannot put whitespace between command and arguments
 * Cannot use > then < in the same command, it will just create a file with the < symbol in it.
 * Our redirection does things the shell doesn't (i.e. redirecting from file into wc).
 Don't know if this is a bug or a 'feature'